-I have long been an advocate for a road from the southern into the north-western districts, by an extension of the Lake St. Clair Road, 106 miles from hence, (already within 40 miles or so of the Vale of Belvoir) thereto; and should it turn out that there is that large extent of fine pasture land round about there as indicated by the fore-named Surveyors, I think it not unlikely that it would be as readily stocked from the vast flocks about the lake as from those elsewhere.
-For if a wide bridle road were cut through, it would then be as accessible from there as from any other quarter where there are sheep.; and, moreover, the southern flock-masters should have a chance as well as others.
+I have long been an advocate for a road from the southern into the north-western districts, by an extension of the Lake St. Clair Road; 106 miles from hence, (already within 40 miles or so of the Vale of Belvoir) thereto; and should it turn out that there is that large extent of fine pasture land round about there as indicated by the fore-named Surveyors, I think it not unlikely that it would be as readily stocked from the vast flocks about the lake as from those elsewhere.
+For if a wide bridle road were cut through, it would then be as accessible from there as from any other quarter where there are sheep; and, moreover, the southern flock-masters should have a chance as well as others.

 I very respectfully submit that, if the Honorable the Executive intend doing anything this season in the way of preparing their scheme of roads, they have no time to lose.
 Road-work in dense scrubs is a most difficult and tedious duty; so much so, indeed, that none but those who have been engaged thereon can appreciate it.
-I beg to say, that orders should be forthwith issued for Scott's proposed tramway through half of Dorset; that Burgess be dispatched for this to the Surrey Hills, to explore and open the country between that quarter and the west coast; and that Dooley and assistants be set on to the lines touched on in this letter.
-These surveys, with those required at Pembroke and Franklin, will just about consume the 62000 meted by the the Penbroke and Franklin, will just about consume the ± 2000 voted by the Parliament for these services.
+I beg to say, that orders should be forthwith issued for Scott's proposed tramway through half of Dorset; that Burgess be dispatched forthwith to the Surrey Hills, to explore and open the country between that quarter and the west coast; and that Dooley and assistants be set on to the lines touched on in this letter.
+These surveys, with those required at Pembroke and Franklin, will just about consume the £2000 voted by the Parliament for these services.